cetic/fadi/USERGUIDE.md

 * Superset as a exploration dashboard tool
 * Jupyter as a web interface to explore the data using notebooks

 Those components are configured in the following [sample config file](helm/values.yaml), once the platform is ready, you can start working with it.

 The following instructions assume that you deployed FADI on your workstation inside minikube.

+Unless specified otherwise, all services can be accessed using the username and password pair: `admin` / `password1` , see the [user management documentation](doc/USERMANAGEMENT.md) for detailed information on how to configure user identification and authorization (LDAP, RBAC, ...).

+See the [logs management documentation](doc/LOGGING.md) for information on how to configure the management of the various service logs.

-## 2. Prepare the database to store measurments
+## 2. Prepare the database to store measurements

 <a href="https://www.pgadmin.org" alt="pgAdmin"><img src="doc/images/logos/pgadmin.png" width="200px" /></a>